joeylmaalouf/media-api-packages/README.md

 Contains a number of my different media-related Python interfaces, as well as examples showing how to use and combine them.

-## YouTube
-#####(`APIs/youtube.py`)

-function `search`: Given a search query, yield one page's worth of YouTube search results as Video objects.

-function `download`: Given a video ID or URL, and an optional directory path (defaults to current directory), download the video to the directory (as a highest-quality .mp4).

-class `Video`: Given a video ID, collect all of the given video's relevant data in an object.

 ## Spotify
 #####(`APIs/spotify.py`)